ikawrakow/ik_llama.cpp/github-data/discussions/15 - Will LQER improve k- and i-quants_.md

 @compilade With your PR-9400 in `llama.cpp` I now have to write GGUF loading and link against `ggml` when I want to take a quick look at an imatrix?
 Instead of just copy/pasting the 20 LOC of imatrix structure definition and (de-)serialization into a `.cpp` file and being done in 5 minutes?
 Ouch.
 And no, HF tools will with 99.99% probability not help me with what I'm interested in.
 I mean, having a Python imatrix to GGUF converter is I guess great for those who want to look at imatrix files on HF, but changing the imatrix tool to output GGUFs is a bit too much afaik.

 Oh well, I'll need to keep my own copy of the `imatrix` and `quantize` tools.

+> 👤 **ngxson** replied on **2024-09-11** at **15:17:56**
+>
+> Hi and sorry if this change disrupts your workflow.
+>
+> The main reason behind this change was that we want to unify file formats in llama.cpp.
+From the perspective of software engineering, is needed because it could help abstract out some parts of the implementation, thus provide a better code base for more features to come in the future.
+>
+> Contrary to what you said (to have HF to visualize the GGUF file), in fact, this change does introduce a headache to HF backend, since now we have to distinguish between GGUF model file and GGUF other-files (i.e. imatrix, cvector, lora).
+This is just to clarify to you that the main motivation of the change is about refactoring code in llama.cpp.
+>
+> Beside that, I'm wondering if it could help you: there is `gguf-py` package that allow GGUF file to be loaded into python.
+You can then use `torch` to investigate the imatrix tensors.
+>
+> Another option would be have a CLI arg in imatrix to select the output file format, although this may make the code a bit harder to maintain.
+>
+> In anyway, I appreciate your work and would love to know if we can do anything to help you.

 > 👤 **ikawrakow** replied on **2024-09-11** at **16:01:09**
 >